MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-item-application.md

 2. The user purchases the item again at a cost of LCY 20.00.
 3. The user transfers the item from BLUE to RED location.

-The following table shows the effect of the transfer on the item’s value entries.
+The following table shows the effect of the transfer on the item's value entries.

 |Posting Date|Item Ledger Entry Type|Location Code|Valued Quantity|Cost Amount (Actual)|Entry No.|
 |-------------------------------------|-----------------------------------------------|--------------------------------------|-----------------------------------------|------------------------------------------------|----------------------------------|